theJian/packman.lua/README.md

 :lua packman.dump()
 ```

-By default a file `packman.txt` will be generated at the same directory with where packman file is located in.
+By default a file `packfile` will be generated at the same directory with where packman file is located in.
 If you follow the installation instruction then it can be found under `$HOME/.config/nvim/lua`.

-Then you can sync `packman.txt` and install plugins from it.
+Then you can sync `packfile` and install plugins from it.
 It reads from the same filename as the output file of dump method.
 ```
 :lua packman.install()
 ```

-There is no limit on how many plugin list files you can generate.